stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

 flame, heedless of what might follow.

-  As it was, surprise seared him almost as vehemently as he had expected the flames to do&mdash;for with his advance, the glowing floor divided to form a narrow lane of safe cool earth leading straight to the golden throne.
+  As it was, surprise seared him almost as vehemently as he had expected the flames to do--for with his advance, the glowing floor divided to form a narrow lane of safe cool earth leading straight to the golden throne.
 Half dazed, and heedless of whatever might underlie such curiously favouring magic, Yalden drew his sword and strode boldly betwixt the walls of flame that rose from the rifted pavement.
 The heat hurt him not at all, and the wyvern-creatures drew